odros/amlo/README.md

 2. Parsing: we will parse the conferences to produce data frames containing speaker and speech.
 3. Analyzing: we will perform a thematic exploration of the corpus to gain insights into the role that the covid pandemic has played in the conferences.

+## The repository

+In this repository you will find

 ### About our scripts, commenting and documentation
 - A combination of regular argument passing to functions and piping is used
 - All the functions used in our scripts will be explicit about the package they come from, unless they come from `base`